mgonto/talk-starter/README.md

-## ENTER TALK NAME HERE
+## Talk Starter

 This are the slides for the talk WHAT TALK?

-You can see them at http://mgonto.github.io/enter-talk-name-here
+You can see them at http://mgonto.github.io/talk-starter

 ## Thanks